webboty/Dexter-Wiki/read-from-robot.md

 - The first value in the string is an arbitrary integer job number.
 Any number is fine.
 - The second number is an arbitrary instruction number in that job.
 Normally this is incremented and is returned by DexRun so that you can tell which packet the response is for.
 Actually, this can be ignored and set to the same value every time.
 - The third value is the start time of the instruction in seconds since January 1, 1970.
 This is totally optional; a simple number 1 works fine.
 - The forth is the end time of the instruction, which is not known, and therefore the word "undefined" is sent.
-This can be replace with 1 or any other character.
+This can be replace with 0 or any other character.
+Note: In the future, this may be used to describe the desired format of return data, so for standard status packets, use "0".
 - Next is the oplet 'r'.
 - Next is the block number.
 This should start at 0 and increment by 1 as long as the returned packets have a PAYLOAD_LENGTH of MAX_CONTENT_CHARS.
 - Finally, the path and file name of the desired file is sent.

 Because start and end times are not required, the requests above could have been sent as:
 ````
-1 1 1 1 r 0 /srv/samba/share/AdcCenters.txt
+1 1 1 0 r 0 /srv/samba/share/AdcCenters.txt
-1 2 1 1 r 1 /srv/samba/share/AdcCenters.txt
+1 2 1 0 r 1 /srv/samba/share/AdcCenters.txt
 ````

+Please note the incrementing number after the 'r' oplet.
+This "block number" is required.

 ## 'r' returned data